cosminadrianpopescu/vim-sql-workbench/README.md

 If you want to wipeout all the resultsets for all buffers, you have to execute the command followed by a `!` (`SWSqlWipeoutResultsSets!`).

-## SWSqlShowOnlyColumn

-*Parameters*:

-* column name: the name of the column to show

-This will hide all the columns from the current resultset with the exception of the mentioned column.

-*Note*: there is an autocomplete for the column name

 ## SWSqlShowOnlyColumns

 * column names: a list of white space separated list of columns to be shown